 - 1. In the Content Management section, select the Message sub-section. - 2.
 Click Create Message. - 3.
-Enter FeedReel in the Search Bar so that only FeedReel Templates are displayed. - 4.
-Choose a Feed Reel Template to use to display the News Feed.
+Enter FeedReel in the Search Bar so that only FeedReel Templates are displayed. - Choose a Feed Reel Template to use to display the News Feed.
 For this example we will use the Template AMX Midnight A10x1 ImageAndText FeedReel as the basis of this Message.

-Note we are displaying this Message in a Layout Area with an aspect ratio of 10x1 so we need to choose a Template with the same or similar aspect ratio to avoid distortion.
+NOTE: This Message is displaying in a Layout Area with an aspect ratio of 10x1 so choose a Template with the same or similar aspect ratio to avoid distortion.